fallen-icarus/cardano-swaps/GettingStarted.md

 ### Updating A Swap

+When no beacons need to be minted or burned, the beacon script can be executed as a staking script for this action.
+If you are also converting a swap's pair or closing a swap in the transaction, you do not need to use the staking execution; only the minting execution will be needed.

 Updating a swap requires the following steps:
 1. Calculate the hash of the swap's staking credential.
-2. Create the required spending redeemer.
+2. Create the required spending script redeemer.
+3. Create the required beacon script redeemer.
-3. Create the new swap datum.
+4. Create the new swap datum.
-4. Submit the transaction.
+5. Submit the transaction.

 ##### Calculate the hash of the swap's staking credential
 ```Bash